 What’s it really like at HSDC?
-A Level Student Kate Whetton shares her top ten things about student life:
+Students share their top ten things about student life:

 There are so many awesome things about being a student at HSDC; things that, after a few weeks (or after a year!) you tend to take for granted.
 College is such a great experience, regardless of the course you are on – so here are the ten best things about being enrolled here.

 – Previous student, Kate Whetton

 Not only do they have all the knowledge you’ll need to get through your course, they are also engaging, helpful, and willing to go the extra mile to help you succeed.
 From helping you apply to UCAS to just explaining something to you again, your lecturers will honestly be the most academically valuable people you will encounter at College.

 There are so many facilities for you to use at all three campuses.
 Dance studios, science labs, recording studios, a fully equipped gym and 4G Astro-pitch, art studios, study centres, learning hubs – the list is endless.
 Make the most of an early start by going for a run in the gym before your first lesson, or use a long break to get your work done in a computer room.
 Whatever you choose to do with your time at HSDC, the facilities you need will be provided for you.

 At HSDC, you will have the best support network.
 From lecturers to friends and the Health & Wellbeing teams available at all three campuses.
 Further Education can be stressful sometimes, but any support you need will be given to you, which is just great!

 Lessons are arguably the best thing about being at HSDC because it is your opportunity to gain insight into the subjects you have chosen to study.
 Lecturers genuinely do their utmost to make lessons engaging and interesting, using several different methods to help get the main points across.